Bundesliga

 One of the most alluring things about football is the number of routes that can be taken to the top of the game.
 While the current Germany squad contains the kind of sheer talent that always appeared destined for greatness in the likes of Jamal Musiala and Florian Wirtz, it has also seen another player take the road less travelled to the elite in Kleindienst.

 Kleindienst may translate from German as 'small service', but there is certainly nothing diminutive about the 6'4'' centre-forward or his output.
-Six goals and four assists in his first 10 appearances since joining Gladbach in the summer has marked a fine start to the latest chapter in a long career, with only Harry Kane and Omar Marmoush boasting more goal involvements in the Bundesliga this season.
+Fifteen goals and six assists in his first 25 appearances since joining Gladbach in the summer has marked a fine start to the latest chapter in a long career, with only Harry Kane and Omar Marmoush (who moved to Manchester City in January) boasting more goal involvements in the Bundesliga this season.

 The third tier of German football is where it all began for Kleindienst as a 19-year-old scoring 13 goals for Energie Cottbus in his breakout season of 2014/15.
 While a move to Freiburg, then a Bundesliga 2 outfit followed, Kliendienst was unable to convince under Christian Streich despite gaining his first two seasons of Bundesliga experience following their promotion.